I used to get kidney stones about once a year, here are some practical tips I’ve learned over the years.

-This is not a fun ride down the slip and slide to your bladder.
+This is not a fun ride down the slip-and-slide to your bladder.
 The best advice is to mix up equal parts lemon juice and olive oil and drink a shot glass full.
-Don’t puke it up, otherwise, it won’t work.
+Don’t vomit it, otherwise, it won’t work.
 So try small sips over about 15 minutes or so.
 It will grease the chute and start breaking down the boulder.
 Grab a six-pack of Guinness Extra Stout, this has worked wonders for me.
 The beer will help break down the stone and ease the passing, plus the alcohol will help ease some of the pain.
 Once the Plinko chip scrapes and rattles its way to your bladder the pain will subside, but if you are a male, then the fun isn’t quite over yet.
 Get more Guinness!

-However, if the pain is making you want to pass out, throw up, and/or urinate blood, then get yourself to the emergency room.
+However, if the pain makes you want to pass out, throw up, and/or urinate blood, then get to the emergency room.
 You might be dealing with a stone that even an angel can’t roll away.
 BTW, this too shall pass is not in the bible.
 Good luck!